 The key to understanding Craig Norton‘s work at Jim Kempner Fine Art might be in answering why all these old people are so happy.
+Maybe they’ve just found out some good news about their equity release, as so many jubilant elderly people do every year.
 Indeed, at the show my big question was how everyone my own age could be so miserable and stressed out while these older folks seemed so serene and fulfilled.
 And, it’s not just the old folks in the Norton show: I’ve seen this phenomenon before.

 My grandmother was a saintly woman – I never saw her become angry and I noticed that she had the same charm and grace that the elderly have in Norton’s show.
 Also, I went through the Catholic school system in Chicago, and I clearly recall some of the older nuns exhibiting this type of inner peace and equanimity.
 Sister Stanislaus, you were truly an angel of God when you taught us math.
+I remember her telling me about some older folks she used to help and how they had wheelchairs for residential use and how she would help.
+Continuing to tell us how important it is to respect your elders.
 Sister Gertude, you are long gone, but you still have my thanks for your kind tolerance.
 I guess that’s why I like this show at Kempner so much.
 It’s as if these older folks have become privy to a secret the rest of us don’t know…yet.

 Their smiles and their transparent kindness and peacefulness are so benevolent and trusting and reassuring.
 We younger folks think, but wait a minute – you’ve got one foot in the grave!
 Where’s your anxiety!?
 Where are your regrets!?
 This is so counter-intuitive!
 How can you be so happy!?